Does Grapefruit Juice Interact with Medications?

 Interactions with grapefruit can occur with several different kinds of medications.
 Some Examples of medications that should not be taken with grapefruit or grapefruit juice include (but are not limited to) felodipine (Plendil) and some other calcium channel blockers, certain statin cholesterol drugs such as atorvastatin (Lipitor), lovastatin, simvastatin (Zocor), and clarithromycin (Biaxin).
 To find out if your medication interacts with grapefruit juice, read the package insert or label, or talk with your doctor or pharmacist.
 If there is an interaction present, you’ll want to avoid consumption of grapefruit and grapefruit juice, but you can likely still ingest other fruits and fruit juices.

 If you have questions about medicine interactions, contact Poison Control for expert advice.
-There are two ways to contact Poison Control in the United States: online at www.poison.org, and by phone at 1-800-222-1222.
+Get an immediate personalized recommendation online or call 1-800-222-1222.
 Both options are free, confidential, and available 24 hours a day.

 Call 1-800-222-1222 or